 - United States v.
 Semrau, No. 11–5396 (6th Cir.
 2012).

-- Urban, Kimberly R. and Wen-Jun Gao, 2014, “Performance Enhancement at the Cost of Potential Brain Plasticity: Neural Ramifications of Nootropic Drugs in the Healthy Developing Brain”, Frontiers in Systems Neuroscience, 8(May 13): 38. doi:10.3389/fnsys.2014.00038
+- Urban, Kimberly R., and Wen-Jun Gao, 2014, “Performance Enhancement at the Cost of Potential Brain Plasticity: Neural Ramifications of Nootropic Drugs in the Healthy Developing Brain,” Frontiers in Systems Neuroscience, 8 May: 38. doi:10.3389/fnsys.2014.00038

-- Vohs, Kathleen D. and Jonathan W. Schooler, 2008, “The Value of Believing in Free Will Encouraging a Belief in Determinism Increases Cheating”, Psychological Science, 19(1): 49–54. doi:10.1111/j.1467-9280.2008.02045.x
+- Vohs, Kathleen D., and Jonathan W. Schooler, 2008, “The Value of Believing in Free Will Encouraging a Belief in Determinism Increases Cheating,” Psychological Science, 19(1): 49–54. doi:10.1111/j.1467-9280.2008.02045.x

-- Warren, Samuel D. and Louis D. Brandeis, 1890, “Right to Privacy”, Harvard Law Review, 4: 193.
+- Warren, Samuel D., and Louis D. Brandeis, 1890, “Right to Privacy,” Harvard Law Review, 4: 193.

-- Waters, Theodore E. A. and Robyn Fivush, 2015, “Relations Between Narrative Coherence, Identity, and Psychological Well-Being in Emerging Adulthood”, Journal of Personality, 83(4): 441–451. doi:10.1111/jopy.12120
+- Waters, Theodore E. A., and Robyn Fivush, 2014, “Relations Between Narrative Coherence, Identity, and Psychological Well-Being in Emerging Adulthood,” Journal of Personality, 83(4): 441–451. doi:10.1111/jopy.12120

-- Weisberg, Deena Skolnick, Frank C. Keil, Joshua Goodstein, Elizabeth Rawson, and Jeremy R. Gray, 2008, “The Seductive Allure of Neuroscience Explanations”, Journal of Cognitive Neuroscience, 20(3): 470–77. doi:10.1162/jocn.2008.20040
+- Weisberg, Deena Skolnick, Frank C. Keil, Joshua Goodstein, Elizabeth Rawson, and Jeremy R. Gray, 2008, “The Seductive Allure of Neuroscience Explanations,” Journal of Cognitive Neuroscience, 20(3): 470–77. doi:10.1162/jocn.2008.20040

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
-Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
+Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 Other Internet Resources

-- The Hastings Center report on enhancement
+- The Hastings Center page on Enhancement

 - Center for Cognitive Liberty